-DMD spectrometers are Digital Micromirror Devices (DMD), which is a two-dimensional array of tiny MEMS-based mirrors.
-The technology Ibsen is using is the Digital Light Processing (DLP®) DMD from Texas Instruments.
+DMD spectrometers are Digital Micromirror Devices (DMD), which are a two-dimensional arrays of tiny MEMS-based mirrors.
+The technology Ibsen uses is the Digital Light Processing (DLP®) DMD from Texas Instruments.

 A DMD based spectrometer like the PEAK XNIR, provides the following key benefits over other types of spectroscopy:

 - Lower cost than diode array-based spectroscopy in the NIR range

 - More robust than scanning grating type monochromators

 - Advanced scan options like Hadamard to improve SNR, speed, or other parameters

 The picture below shows a close op of an array of micro-mirrors in a DMD.
 Each mirror can have three positions: ON, OFF, and Neutral.

 The picture below shows schematically the construction of a DMD based spectrometer in a very simplified case with only three micromirrors.